cossan-working-group/BayesianModelUpdating/README.md

 ### 1-Dimensional Simple Harmonic Oscillator:

 This tutorial presents a simple harmonic oscillator system.
-In this set-up, the natural oscillating frequency of the ocillator, F, obeys the [Simple Harmonic Frequency](http://latex.codecogs.com/svg.latex?F%3D%5Csqrt%7B%5Cfrac%7Bk%7D%7Bm%7D%7D) model whereby F is defined as the square-root of the ratio between the elasticity constant of the spring, k, and the mass of the body attached to the oscillator, m.
+In this set-up, the natural oscillating frequency of the oscillator, F, obeys the [Simple Harmonic Frequency](http://latex.codecogs.com/svg.latex?F%3D%5Csqrt%7B%5Cfrac%7Bk%7D%7Bm%7D%7D) model whereby F is defined as the square-root of the ratio between the elasticity constant of the spring, k, and the mass of the body attached to the oscillator, m.
 This study, seeks to realize two objectives:

 1. To compare the estimation the epistemic parameter k between the samplers;